-- 1 Does the pointer point to a memory area in the user-space? - Object the pointer point to a memory area that belongs to the process which invoked the system call? - Opending on the operation that is to be performed the system call checks if the invoking process has permissions to read, write or execute for the memory area.
+- 1. Does the pointer point to a memory area in the user-space? - 2.
+Does the pointer point to a memory area that belongs to the process which invoked the system call? - 3.
+Depending on the operation that is to be performed the system call checks if the invoking process has permissions to read, write or execute for the memory area.

 The system call may also have to check the permissions of the invoking process for other resources.
 Since the 2.6 version of the kernel it can use the capable() function to this end.
-The function is defined in the linux/capability.h header file together with constants that can be used as its arguments and which describe different permissions.
+The function is defined in the linux/capability.h header file together with constants that can be applied as its arguments and which describe different permissions.
 If the process has a given permission then the function returns a non-zero value, otherwise it returns zero.
 Before the function was introduced, system calls only checked if the invoking process belonged to a privileged user by calling the suser() function.

+Notes

+Notes

+Notes

+-

+Notes
-Definitions of System Calls System Call Body - General Remarks

-If data have to be copied from a user-space memory area to a kernelspace memory area then the copy_from_user() function can be used.
-If the data have to be copied in the opposite direction then the copy_to_user() function can be applied.
+Defining System Calls Notes System Call Body - General Remarks If data have to be copied from a user-space memory area to a kernel-space memory area then the copy\from\user() function can be used.
+If the data have to be copied in the opposite direction then the copy\to\user() function can be applied.
 Both functions take three arguments: the starting address of the destination memory area, the starting address of the source memory area and the number of bytes that have to be copied.
 Also the meaning of the return value is the same for both of them.
 On success they return zero, on failure the return the number of bytes left to copy.

-There is a special system call defined, named sys_ni_call().
+There is a special system call, named sys\ni\call().
 It only returns the -ENOSYS value.
-This function is used for handling system calls that were not implemented for a given hardware (for example it is available for Intel processors, but not for PowerPC CPUs), or that were for some reason removed.
+This function is used for handling system calls that were not implemented for a given hardware (for example they are available for x86 processors, but not for PowerPC cpus), or that were for some reason removed.
 Fortunately, the latter happens not very often in the Linux kernel source code.

-Definitions of System Calls The Return Value

-When the system call exits, its result is stored in the eax or rax register.
+13 / 20 Defining System Calls Notes The Return Value When the system call exits, its result is stored in the eax or rax register.
 From there it eventually gets to the errno variable in the user-space.
-If the system call failed to accomplish its task then the value then can be used by such a function like perror() to print on the screen a human-readable description of the cause of the failure.
+If the system call fails to complete its task then the number can be used by such a function like perror() to print on the screen a human-readable description of the cause of the failure.
+14/20 Adding New System Call Adding a new system call is relatively easy.
+For example for the 32bit x86 cpus it requires defining the system call in one of the kernel source code files associated with the part of the kernel related to the system call, adding a new entry in the array of system calls located in the syscall\table\32.S file, specifying the number of the system call in the ${\tt include/asm/unistd\32.h\ header\ file\ and\ finally\ compiling\ and\ installing}$ the kernel.
+The steps are similar for the 64-bit x86 cpus, but adding the new entry to the system call array and specifying the system call number requires only a modification of the include/asm/unistd\64.h header file.
+In case of more recent kernel versions, adding a new system call is even easier.
+It only requires adding a new entry in the $syscall_64.tbl$ or $syscall_32.tbl$ file, and a system call prototype to the syscalls.hheader file.